 As a rule of thumb, you can expect freelancers to charge at least $30 an hour, and $50+ if they also edit.
 Rates above $100/h aren’t uncommon, though.

-Professional videography companies will often charge a base rate of $200-300 for 2-4 hours or a “half-day” of filming, with extra hours included in larger packages or charged extra at $50+.
+Professional videography companies will often charge a base rate of $200-300 for 2-4 hours or a “half-day” of filming, with extra hours included in larger packages (“days”) or charged extra at $50+ each.

-Project-based (or “gig”) pricing is widespread, but both the price tag and what’s included vary wildly.
+Project-based pricing, or gig pricing, is widespread.
+Though: Both the price tag and what’s included vary wildly.
 Such a package might start at $50, but could easily also run to several hundred dollars.